Two walks of 6k or 13k around Flanders’ largest man-made lake, the Schulensmeer in Limburg province.

 Three cycle rides through the spectacular flowering fruit orchards of the Haspengouw

-An introduction to the five entry points to the Hoge Kempen National Park, an area of natural beauty
+There are five entry points to the Hoge Kempen National Park.
+From these you can walk or cycle through this area of natural beauty.

 A super 87 km cycle ride through the peaceful, attractive woods and fields in between Diest, Beringen and Tessenderlo, and including the Valley of the Zwarte Beek.